 WHAT IS BACTERIAL VAGINOSIS

 Bacterial vaginosis (BV) is the most common cause of abnormal vaginal discharge.
-One in ten will have BV at some time in their life.
+One in ten people with a vagina will have BV at some time in their life.

 WHAT CAUSES BV?